-The first year is hard for any new teacher, and you will work in a high-need school where students may lag several grades behind.
-To prepare you for that challenge, you will receive intensive pre-service training and coaching through Indianapolis Teaching Fellows and complete master’s level certification coursework through Marian University.
+You will have the opportunity to impact communities where systemic inequities and individual prejudices have denied too many children access to a great education.
+However, we recognize the first year is hard, and to prepare you for that challenge, you will receive intensive pre-service training and coaching through Indianapolis Teaching Fellows and complete master’s level certification coursework through Marian University.

 In late spring, you’ll begin your commitment with a rigorous pre-service training program that is centered on field experience.
-You will study proven teaching techniques that great teachers use every day to advance student learning and can expect to practice these techniques intensively, both with peers and with real students in summer school classrooms.
+You will study proven teaching techniques and begin to develop the in-depth content knowledge that great teachers use every day to advance student learning and can expect to practice these techniques intensively, both with peers and with real students in summer school classrooms.

-Pre-service training is extremely demanding, and you must attend sessions five days per week from approximately 7:00 am to 6:00pm, with potential evening and weekend workshops and events.
-Pre-service training typically begins in early June and ends in mid-July.
+Pre-service training is extremely demanding, and you must attend sessions five days per week from approximately 7:00 am to 6:00 pm, with required after hours planning and grading, and potential evening and weekend workshops and events.
+Pre-service training typically begins in late May and ends in early/mid-July.
 Marian University typically offers dormitory housing at a reduced rate throughout the course of pre-service training for Fellows who are in the process of relocating to the area.
 Due to the critical importance of pre-service training, you cannot miss any portion.
 Attendance is mandatory every day.